Late filing guide: what to do if you miss the UK tax deadline

 I missed the tax deadline – what should I do now?

-If you missed the deadline, to achieve the minimum penance possible you need to file your tax return and pay your tax bill as soon as possible.
-Remember that sometimes a late tax return is better than a rushed and incorrect one.
+If you missed the deadline, to achieve the minimum penalty possible you need to file your tax return and pay your tax bill as soon as possible.
+Here’s how:

 1. Calculate your crypto tax